Time Dependent Variational Principle and Coherent State Orbits for a Trapped Ion: Introduction. Classical-quantum correspondence

 Pure and mixed states of a $n$-dimensional quantum entity can be represented as points of a subset of a $n^2$ dimensional real space \cite{Coecke1995}.
 Mathematically, a pure quantum state is typically represented by a vector in a Hilbert space.
 Mixed quantum states are characterized by means of density matrices.
-Both mixed and pure state are intensively investigated, due to a very large interest which they present for modern physics.
+Both mixed and pure state are intensively investigated, due to a very large interest they present for modern physics.
 The expressions {\it coherent} and {\it incoherent} superposition of quantum states are also used in order to help distinguish between pure and mixed states.
-There exist superpositions of quantum states which exhibit many features similar to those of their classical counterparts: they are the so-called coherent states, investigated by Schr\"odinger in 1926 \cite{Schro1926} and then rediscovered by Klauder \cite{Klaud1960, Klaud1963}, Glauber \cite{Glaub1963a, Glaub1963b} and Sudarshan \cite{Sudar1963} at the beginning of the 1960s.
+Superpositions of quantum states exhibit many features similar to those of their classical counterparts: they are the so-called coherent states, investigated by Schr\"odinger in 1926 \cite{Schro1926} and then rediscovered by Klauder \cite{Klaud1960, Klaud1963}, Glauber \cite{Glaub1963a, Glaub1963b} and Sudarshan \cite{Sudar1963} at the beginning of the 1960s.
 Glauber coined the term 'coherent states' in 1963, in the context of quantum optics \cite{Glaub1963c}.
-Such states are superpositions of Fock states of the quantized electromagnetic field that, below the limit of a complex factor, are not modified by the action of the photon annihilation operator \cite{Gazeau2009}.
-Since then, coherent states had a huge impact on quantum physics \cite{Perel72, Perel86, Zhang1990, Bouwmeester2000, Dodon02, Leibf03, Grynberg2010} with widespread applications such as nuclear, atomic and condensed matter physics \cite{Horvath97, Sacke00, Vogel01, Fox2006, Haroche2006, Chen2007}, quantum field theory \cite{Orszag2008}, problems of quantization and dequantization \cite{Haroche2006, Chen2007, Major2005}, non-commutative quantum mechanics \cite{BenGeloun2009} which tries to unify quantum mechanics and gravity, path integrals, signal analysis and recently, quantum information processing (QIP) \cite{Fox2006, Haroche2006, Chen2007, Werth2009, Leibf97, Marzoli2009} using the entanglement feature \cite{Gazeau2009, Fox2006, Orszag2008, Leibf2005, Reichle2006}.
-Moreover, there are a lot of quantum states of interest for modern physics and not only \cite{Dodon2003}, such as Fock states, Schr\"odinger-cat states \cite{Leibf03, Leibf2005} or squeezed states \cite{Holle1979, Caves80, Walls1983, Yuen1976}.
+Such states are superpositions of Fock states of the quantized electromagnetic field which, below the limit of a complex factor, are not modified by the action of the photon annihilation operator \cite{Gazeau2009, Sanders2012}.
+Since then coherent states had a huge impact on quantum physics \cite{Perel72, Perel86, Feng1980, Bouwmeester2000, Dodon02, Leibf03, Grynberg2010} with widespread applications such as nuclear, atomic and condensed matter physics \cite{Horvath97, Sacke00, Vogel01, Fox2006, Haroche2006, Chen2007}, quantum field theory \cite{Orszag2008}, problems of quantization and dequantization \cite{Haroche2006, Chen2007, Combescure2012, Major2005}, non-commutative quantum mechanics \cite{BenGeloun2009} trying to unify quantum mechanics and gravity, path integrals, signal analysis and recently, quantum information processing (QIP) \cite{Fox2006, Haroche2006, Chen2007, Werth2009, Leibf97, Marzoli2009} using the entanglement feature \cite{Gazeau2009, Fox2006, Orszag2008, Leibf2005, Reichle2006}.
+Moreover, there are a lot of quantum states of interest for modern physics \cite{Sanders2012, Dodon2003} such as Fock states, Schr\"odinger-cat states \cite{Leibf03, Leibf2005} or squeezed states \cite{Holle1979, Caves80, Walls1983, Yuen1976}.
 A matter of interest is the engineering of quantum states showing negative parts in their Wigner functions, which is a signature for non-classical properties of the state that can not be explained using a classical phase-space distribution.
-All these represent problems of ever increasing interest, because they discuss the relation between classical and quantum physics, of the blurred separation line between the two of them.
+Solutions of the linearized quantum Liouville equation for a plasma in a uniform magnetic field were obtained in the coherent-state basis and the linear response of such a system to general electromagnetic perturbations was investigated \cite{Nag1980}.
+Other plasma physics applications are identified in \cite{Groza2012a, Groza2012b}.
+All these problems are of large interest, as they discuss the relation between classical and quantum physics, of the still blurred separation line between them.